 From our “home team” of supportive family which makes our service even possible, to mission-specific specialists who enable our individual success and the success of our teams, we value and emphasize teamwork.
 For every publicized Special Forces mission, which incorporates the efforts of hundreds of logistics, intelligence, and planning personnel, there is a litany of equally-important every-day missions requiring the same level of forethought and support.
 Without the contributions of all, missions cannot be successful.
 Likewise in entrepreneurship, without the subject matter expertise of those on whom we rely, we cannot feasibly know enough about everything to anticipate long term success.
 Only by relying on our team—and being a contributing team member ourselves—can ultimate success be achieved.

-The business ideas and entrepreneurial ambitions of the veteran community are vital for a few reasons: we innovate, we have the capacity to get things done, and we have the opportunity to create economic impact; but more importantly, I have seen demonstrated by my fellow service members the desire to give back and make impacts at the community level.
+The business ideas and entrepreneurial ambitions of the veteran community are vital for a few reasons.
+We innovate, we have the capacity to get things done, and we have the opportunity to create economic impact.
+More importantly, I have seen demonstrated by my fellow service members the desire to give back and make impacts at the community level.
 I have seen successful small businesses grow and thrive; and then start community programs rooted in homelessness, youth outreach, and the arts.
 I have seen you sponsor youth sports teams, charter community events, and make donations to local causes.

-Regardless of your Service, the era in which you served, or your current duty status, your presence and your impact in your communities are needed, they are felt, and they are appreciated.
+Regardless of your Service, the era in which you served, or your current duty status, your presence and your impact in your communities are needed.
+You are felt, and you are appreciated.
 Keep up the great work!